sam-1989/sam-1989/README.md

 </div>
 <br>

-I am currently training to become a Web Developer at the Digital Career Institute.
+I am currently undertaking a Web Development program at the Digital Career Institute.

 I am open to collaborating on projects or developing small applications and websites.
 With extensive experience in team settings, I pride myself on being easy to work with and highly collaborative.